qianzach/PIC16B_Project/readme.md

 * [NetworkX](https://networkx.org/):
 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 We used NetworkX to construct and analyze the complex relationships between actors and their projects.
 * [Plotly](https://plotly.com/):
 Plotly is a python library for complex, dynamic, and interactive data visualization.
-We used plotly to plot our network graphs.
+We used plotly to visualize our network graphs.
 * [Dash](https://plotly.com/dash/):
 Dash is a Python framework for creating interactive web applications.
 We used Dash to integrate flask and plotly to make a dynamic dashboard.